mtakahiro/gsf/docs/_build/html/_sources/overview.rst.txt

 Basic Workflow
 --------------
 1.gsf generates a bunch of templates at z=0 based on either fsps or B-PASS.
-This is here where you can specify basic parameters related to the templates (IMF, Metallicity, tau).
+It is here where you can specify critical parameters related to the templates (IMF, Metallicity, tau).

-2.gsf shifts the templates generate above to the input redshift, both in wavelength and flux, to match up with observations including convolution with input filters and morphology if grism data.
+2.gsf shifts the templates generated above to the input redshift, both in wavelength and flux, to match up with observations, including convolution with input filters and morphology if grism data.

-3.gsf runs a MCMC chain based on the minimization between data and provided templates.
+3.gsf runs the MCMC step based on the minimization between data and provided templates.

 4.gsf generates graphics (SED plot and history plot).